Project Period: 2008 - Present

 Local Crabber Outreach

-Volunteers with the Skagit County Marine Resources Committee’s Salish Sea Stewards Program could be found at local boat launches in Skagit County on the opening weekend of crabbing season.
-They provided educational materials, gauges for measuring crabs, and were available to discuss how to correctly set crab pots so to catch more crab.
-These educational materials were also made available at some of the local retailers that sell crabbing licences.
+Volunteers with the Skagit County Marine Resources Committee’s Salish Sea Stewards Program can be found at local boat launches in Skagit County on the opening weekend of crabbing season.
+They provide educational materials, gauges for measuring crabs, and will be available to demonstrate how to correctly set crab pots to catch more crab.
+These educational materials will also be made available at some of the local retailers that sell crabbing licences.

 Check out the Washington Department of Fish and Wildlife's video "The Recreational Crab Fishery in Puget Sound" here.